sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 <div style="text-align: center;"><img src="https://raw.githubusercontent.com/sunnybala/sunnybala.github.io/master/assets/frame-match.png" /></div>

 Perfect.
-So ** the video is definitely fake. ** However, the number of matches seems super sus -- it's really low.
+So **the video is definitely fake.** However, the number of matches seems super *sus* -- it's really low.
 Is it really the case that there's only ~ 25 identical frames?
 That's hardly 1 second out of the full 24 hour video.
 Let's take a closer look!

 ### The Plot Thickens

 The program worked the way it was supposed to -- it identified identical frames and let me know that the video was looping.
-Let's check what the frames look like 20 seconds after the two images above (frame 5936 + 600 and frame 2048462 + 600).
+Let's check what the frames look like 2 seconds after the two images above (frame 5936 + 60 and frame 2048462 + 60).

 <div style="text-align: center;"><img src="https://raw.githubusercontent.com/sunnybala/sunnybala.github.io/master/assets/identical-prediff.png" /></div>